Mo-F/Mo-F/Research/index.md

 Currently, my activities gravitate around three major activities:

 - Hybrid approaches for the scalable verification of multicore real-time systems.
-My most advanced work on the topic, for the moment, is described in the JSA 2023 publication, a joint work with P-E Hladik and Alex Züpke (see the [Publications](https://mo-f.github.io/Mo-F/Publications) section).
+My most advanced work on the topic, for the moment, is described in the JSA 2023 publication, a joint work with P-E Hladik and Alex Züpke, see the [Publications](https://mo-f.github.io/Mo-F/Publications) section.

 - Runtime monitoring of real-time systems.
-Currently focusing on the monitorability problem in a joint effort with Giovanni Bernardi and Adrian Francalanza.

 - Safe AI-enabled CPS, within the [CyPhAI project](https://www.cyphai.io).